-Here’s how to best prep your pup for fall:
+Check off these post-summer grooming tips to best prep your pup for fall:

-Healing Your Dog’s Hot Paws
+1. Heal Your Dog’s Hot Paws

 Did you spend your summer taking your dog to the beach or lake with you?
 Going on hikes?
 Or did you have her keep you company in the backyard?
 Hot sand, rocky ledges, and steamy pool decks can leave your pup’s paw pads chapped, cracked, or injured.
 Even if your dog is sedentary or elderly and only gets outside for walks, sticky asphalt and scorching sidewalks can be heat hazards.

 “I’m a big believer in cleaning my dogs’ paws after every walk,” she says.
 “I use a simple, non-scented baby wipe followed by a dry towel.”

 If your dog’s paws are already dry and chapped from the summer, however, slick on some petroleum jelly, then give them a chew toy as a distraction until it soaks in.
 Cocito also recommends a moisturizer made for dog paws to help soothe them.
 Paw pad balm is a slightly pricier, but less greasy option that provides protection too, so it can be used next summer when hitting the sand or sidewalk, as well as during harsh winter weather.